-Medications for PCOS-associated acne, such as combined oral contraceptives (COCs - a.k.a. the birth control pill), reduce male hormone levels and can help treat PCOS as well as the acne associated with it.
+How It Is Treated: The most common treatment for PCOS-associated acne is a combined oral contraceptives (COCs - a.k.a. the birth control pill), which reduce male hormone levels, helping to treat PCOS as well as the acne associated with it.

 What Is PCOS?